chipbuster/pinewood-derby/languagedoc.md

 This is the documentation for the toy language of this project, Pinewood.

+### Core

-Pinewood is like a very stripped down version of C. The only numeric type is the `int`.
+Pinewood is like a very stripped down version of C99.
+The only numeric type is the `int`.
 There are no floating point numbers and no other integral types.
 Structs are supported, as are pointer types and `void`.